NavidFeizi/Handheld_CTR_Control_ROS_WS/src/emtracker/README.md

 This software establishes a connection with the NDI Aurora EM tracker to perform the following functions:
 * Reads data from tool sensors and the base sensor, and publishes the position of the tool relative to the base frame.
 * Performs landmark registration.
-* Operates at the maximum sampling frequency ~66Hz - 'turbo mode'.
+* Operates at the default sampling frequency ~40Hz .
 * For older device versions that do not support USB, adjust the baud rate in `ndi_api` (`CombinedApi.cpp`) to a feasible value.

 ## Building Requirements